yunzhang813/simDeNet-R-Package-Shiny/README.md

-# Interactive exploration of correlation induced by tissue composition
+# Interactive exploration of the effect of tissue composition on gene co-expression

 ## Getting Started